nqvuong99qn/Spring-Boot-Document/README.md

 - Eliminated the boilerplate configurations for set up new application
 - Check and externalized configurations
 - **What is the  `autoConfiguration`?**
-  - Find in denpendency and find `@annotation` for configuration
+  - Find in dependency and autofind `@annotation` for configuration

 ## What is the `Spring Data JPA`?